It’s 11 p.m. on a Tuesday and you’re completely wired.

 For a major mood boost, try diffusing our best-selling Grapefruit + Spearmint essential oil blend!

 The scent of pine essential oil is grounding and refreshing.
 If you feel like you’ve had your head in the clouds recently, this will bring you right back down to Earth.
-Check out and see what we mean!
+Check it out and see what we mean!

 Patchouli possesses a warm, earthy scent that is known for its anti-inflammatory properties.
 It’s also known to curb microbe growth.